munificent/craftinginterpreters/book/hash-tables.md

 Each ObjString stores the hash code for its string.
 Since strings are immutable in Lox, we can calculate the hash code once up front and be certain that it will never get invalidated.
-Caching it eagerly makes a kind of sense: Allocating the string and copying its characters over is already an *O(n)* operation, so it's a good time to also do the *O(n)* calculation of the string's hash.
+Caching it eagerly makes a kind of sense: allocating the string and copying its characters over is already an *O(n)* operation, so it's a good time to also do the *O(n)* calculation of the string's hash.